Saskatoon serviceberry

 As with all species in the genus Amelanchier, the flowers are white, with five quite separate petals and five sepals.
 In A. alnifolia, they are about 2.5–5 cm (1–2 in) across, with 20 stamens and five styles, appearing on short racemes of 3–20, somewhat crowded together, blooming from April to July.

-The fruit is a small purple pome 5–15 mm (3161932 in) in diameter, ripening in early summer in the coastal areas and late summer further inland.
-Resembling blueberries, it has a waxy bloom.
-Serviceberry species can be relatively difficult to distinguish.
+The fruit is a small purple pome 5–15 mm (3161932 in) in diameter, ripening in early summer.
+It has a waxy bloom.
+Saskatoon species can be relatively difficult to distinguish.

 Chemistry